marco262/my_wiki/data/dnd/general/exploration-activities.md

 ## Scout

-You scout ahead and behind the group to watch danger.
+You scout ahead and behind the group to watch for danger.
 You get advantage on Perception checks to detect any hidden creatures or ambushes.
 The DM will adjust your passive Perception score to account for this.

 ## Search